utkarsh1695/webpack-ssr-ts/README.md

 This project has been created using **webpack-cli**, you can now run

 ```
-npm run build
+npm run dev
 ```

 or

 ```
-yarn build
+yarn dev
 ```

-to bundle your application
+to run the application